 Amir Nikravan is featured in the most recent issue of Out magazine.
 “I’m particularly interested in how modularity signals possibility and a sense of openness,” says Nikravan, “and in turn how that relates to queerness.”
 Read the full article here.

-Joshua Nathanson’s booth with VSF was featured in Architectural Digest as one of the most exciting discoveries at Art Basel Hong Kong.
+Joshua Nathanson’s booth was featured in Architectural Digest as one of the most exciting discoveries at Art Basel Hong Kong 2017.
 Read the full article here.

 Liz Magic Laser’s installation Primal Speech, at the Juniper Artland in Edinburgh, was included in an article in The Scotsman.
 “I am expecting, that with the issues of Scottish independence being readdressed, that this will be a major theme at the workshops in Edinburgh.
 I think it could be interesting as there is less likely to be a left and right split.” says Magic Laser.
 Read the full article here.

-The Harrisons’ current exhibition at VSF was reviewed by Jennifer Peterson for Contemporary Art Review Los Angeles (Carla).
-Peterson points to the way that the exhibition proposes “a series of speculations and hypotheses,” and to how “these works don’t exactly offer plans for immediate action but rather operate on the level of poesis: bringing forth new visions of human dwelling and ecological survival.”
+The Harrisons’ current exhibition was reviewed by Jennifer Peterson for Contemporary Art Review Los Angeles.
+Peterson points to the way that the exhibition proposes, “a series of speculations and hypotheses,” and to how, “these works don’t exactly offer plans for immediate action but rather operate on the level of poesis: bringing forth new visions of human dwelling and ecological survival.”
 Read the full article here.

-The Harrisons exhibition at VSF was reviewed in the Los Angeles Times.
-Says writer Leah Ollman: “If the work oscillates between the juicy lyricism of poetry and the dry demands of policy, the narrative drive of storytelling and the analytical precision of environmental science, it remains never less than relevant, earnest, necessary.”
+The Harrisons exhibition was reviewed in the Los Angeles Times.
+Says writer Leah Ollman, “If the work oscillates between the juicy lyricism of poetry and the dry demands of policy, the narrative drive of storytelling and the analytical precision of environmental science, it remains never less than relevant, earnest, necessary.”
 Read the full review here.

 Read the full review here.